-In estuaries, species competitive dominance may be may be environmentally constrained by elevation gradients above sea level, which restricts community composition to species adapted to conditions at a given elevation (Bertness & Ellison, 1987).
+In estuaries, species competitive dominance are environmentally constrained by elevation gradients above sea level, which restricts community composition to species adapted to inundation and salinity conditions at a given elevation (Bertness & Ellison, 1987).
 Plants may exhibit different competitive advantages through alternative reproductive strategies, such as clonal reproduction or heavy seed production.
-However, tradeoffs exist, such as highly competitive clonal reproduction at expense of seed limitation (e.g., Carex lyngbyei; CITE).
-Or, plants may have equally strong clonal and seed reproductive capability, increasing the species’ opportunity for community dominance (e.g., non-native sp.; CITE). [sentence about the combined clonal/seed strategy increasing invasibility for any species, but of particular concern for non-native.]
-Therefore, the recruitment of a species (native or non-native) may be enhanced or negatively affected by parent plant/seed bank linkages and feedbacks (CITE).
-Should one competitive strategy (seed or clonal) be removed from the community during disturbance, then recovery via succession would be influenced by the relative competitive strength of remaining propagative material in the disturbed area.
-Successional outcomes may vary depending on the composition of the available propagative sources.
+Tradeoffs exist, however, such as highly competitive clonal reproduction at expense of seed limitation (e.g., Carex lyngbyei; CITE).
+Or, plants may have equally strong clonal and seed reproductive capability, increasing the species’ opportunity for community dominance (e.g., non-native sp.; CITE).
+Therefore, the recruitment of a species (native or non-native) may be positively or negatively affected by parent plant/seed bank linkages and feedbacks (CITE).
+Should a species’ competitive strategy (seed or clonal) be removed from the community during a disturbance event, then recovery of that species via succession would be influenced by the relative competitive advantage of remaining propagative material in the disturbed area.
+Successional trajectories and resulting ecosystem states may vary depending on the composition, and relative rate of recovery of the available propagative sources.
+If remnant vegetation capable of clonal reproduction remains, then recovery is dependent on the rate at which the vegetation may spread clonally.
+Alternatively, if recovery is driven by individuals growing from seed, then seed dispersal and retention at the site is required.
+In wetlands, dissimilarity of seed banks and parent vegetation increases with greater time since disturbance (Hopfensperger, 2007).
+If both seed and clonal propagative sources are present, then their respective growth rates will determine succession and compositional states, and resulting ecosystem characteristics.

-For example, if clonally propagative parts were removed form habitat, recovery would be obligated to reproduce by seed (or other dispersed clonal propagules); OR, successional outcomes may be affected by the relative rate of recovery by alternative reproductive strategies.
-E.g., competitive seeds could take over faster than clonal regrowth from adjacent patches.

-Recovery from seed requires that seed is dispersed and retained in the site to be available during succession.

-Dissimilarity of seed banks and parent vegetation increases with greater time since disturbance in wetlands (Hopfensperger, 2007)

-Presence of reproductive strategies as ecosystem capacity for recovery via succession following disturbance, and grazing as a form of natural disturbance

-Define resilience broadly as communities’ ability to recover following disturbance.
-In estuarine plant communities, seed/clonal strategies help post-disturbance recovery.

-Disturbance intensity and duration can push a habitat beyond its capacity for recovery.
-One measure of resilience may be to assess whether the habitat returns to a pre-disturbance state following the removal of the disturbance agent.
-(Standish et al., 2014)

-Some ecosystems experience regular disturbance, which may be environmental (estuaries), or from biotic interactions (grazing).
-Either of these can under some conditions promotes diversity/resilience/productivity (CITE).
-However, if disturbance is persistent or return intervals exceed recovery time, ecosystem shifts to alternate compositional or functional states (CITE).
+The reproductive strategies of a plant community may thus affect an ecosystem’s resilience, allowing it to return to a compositional state similar to pre-disturbance conditions (Standish et al., 2014).
+Some ecosystems experience regular natural disturbance, which may be environmental, or from biotic interactions.
+Natural disturbance may promote ecosystem resilience (CITE), however, if disturbance is persistent or return intervals exceed recovery time, ecosystems shift to alternate compositional or functional states (CITE).
 Overstress, such as through overgrazing, would lead to reduced capacity for the community to recover through loss of reproductive members (especially clonally reproductive parent vegetation) within plant populations.

-In the absence of natural predators, over-abundant herbivore populations must be excluded to allow passive recovery (cite examples from forestry/ag/riparian lit).

 The Green World Hypothesis (Hairston, Smith, & Slobodkin, 1960) would posit that grazing pressure must be released as predators should take advantage of herbivore populations.
 However, if grazers are not limited by predation, then grazing pressure can alter site ecology and thus limit the capacity of the habitat to recover (Srivastava & Jefferies, 1996).

-Broadly, we need to understand whether habitat recovers following grazing disturbance.
 A key knowledge gap is to understand how recovery proceeds in an ecosystem which regularly experiences natural disturbance, such as estuaries.